 When it comes time to withdraw from an RRSP during retirement, you'll have to pay tax at your current income tax bracket.
 This is also the case with a LIRA.

-Similar to how LIRA has some specific circumstances where you can withdraw your money, an RRSP does have 2 options to access your money before you retire: the first time you buy a house and to pay for additional education.
+Just as a LIRA has specific circumstances where you can withdraw your money, an RRSP provides 2 options to access your money before you retire: the first time you buy a house, and to pay for additional education.

 If you take advantage of these RRSP withdrawal options, you'll have to pay back the money within a certain amount of time.
 A LIRA has no such requirement.